Okay so right up front let me set forth a few ground rules:

 * Advancement in the form of new, specific Moves

-I’m sure anyone who reads this Collection could trivially name a game or more that directly violates any one of these, maybe even several of them.
+I’m sure anyone who reads this blog could trivially name a game or more that directly violates any one of these, maybe even several of them.
 Again, not the point of this exercise.
 What I’m looking for is audience expectations: When you see “Powered by the Apocalypse” proudly emblazoned across a game, what’s your baseline expectation?
 As a followup: what element(s) would need to be absent for a game to categorically no longer be “PbtA” for you?

 Feel free to add more elements that come to mind when you see the label, too!